object-oriented-python/object-oriented-programming/doc/source/tests_and_exams.rst

 Test format
 -----------

-The final exam will be two hours long and comprise 4 questions, each of which will be marked out of 20.
-The midterm test will be 40 minutes long, so to keep the question format consistent with the final exam, there will a single question.
-The extra 10 minutes is to give you some flexibility, because in the final exam you could spend more time on some questions than others.
+The final exam will be two hours long and comprise 3 questions, each of which will be marked out of 20.
+The midterm test will be 40 minutes long and there will a single question.
 The question will be subdivided into identified parts with a specified number of marks associated with each.

 ..
 The test will work using GitHub Classroom.
 The link to accept the test
 .. "assignment" will be distributed at the start time of the test, simultaneously